thejat/dynamic-network-growth-models/readme.md

-### Code for the paper "New Algorithms for Inference in Dynamic Stochastic Block Models" (2017)
+### Code for the paper "New Algorithms for Inference in Graph Sequence Models" (2017)

 This codebase is for algorithms proposed in the aforementioned [paper](https://theja.org/#).
 It consists of the following python scripts: